 The Package Travel and Linked Travel Arrangement Regulations 2018 (The Regulations) is the latest raft of regulatory requirements to hit those in the travel and tourism sector.
-The industry has already had Brexit, the requirement for all IATA travel agents to become PCI compliant (which came in March this year) and the implications of GDPR compliance to contend with this year.
+The industry has already had Brexit, the requirement for all IATA travel agents to become PCI compliant (which came in, in March this year) and the implications of GDPR compliance to contend with this year.

-Probably the worst thing about this latest regulation is that it catches more businesses then it sounds, particularly those in the hotel industry as well as those travel providers who do not sell “traditional” package holidays.
+Probably the worst thing about this latest regulation is that it catches more businesses than it sounds, particularly those in the hotel industry as well as those travel providers who do not sell “traditional” package holidays.

 Many of the hotel managers and tour providers sat here reading this article will be thinking I don’t sell package holidays this doesn’t apply to me.
 But many companies in the travel industry who would not have previously had to worry about package holiday regulations may now find themselves within the scope of the legislation.
 In the ever-increasing competitive market with the rise of OTAs and hotel price comparison websites many hotel providers are looking to expand their offerings and add that USP by adding trips to local gardens, amusement parks, tickets for local attractions and themed holidays with entertainment.
 Experience and activity holidays have become increasingly popular in recent years and the provision of these additional services may bring businesses within the scope of the Regulations.